Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 Robot-Proof and the Humanics Bargain

-Joseph E. Aoun's revised Robot-Proof is a university president's answer to automation anxiety: build education around human, data, and technological literacies, then keep learning after graduation.
+Joseph E. Aoun's revised Robot-Proof is a university president's answer to automation anxiety: build education around human, data, and technological literacies, then treat lifelong learning as institutional design rather than personal panic.

 The Book